All you need to know about Jens Risom: A Seat at the Table

 The designer, who died in 2016 aged 100, underwent something of a renaissance in later life, with Knoll reissuing key Risom designs in 1997, and two London institutions — Rocket Gallery and Liberty Gallery — staging retrospectives of the designer’s work in 2008.

-Our new book continues to burnish Risom’s legacy, with its trove of imagery, including hand-drawn sketches, rare catalogue pages and archival photographs, as well as such archival treasures, such as pages from the diary of Iben, Risom’s wife, recording their cross-country road-trip with Hans Knoll.
+Our new book continues to burnish Risom’s legacy, with its trove of imagery, including hand-drawn sketches, rare catalogue pages and archival photographs, as well as other treasures, such as pages from the diary of Iben, Risom’s wife, recording their cross-country road-trip with Hans Knoll.

 Viewed cover to cover, Jens Risom: A Seat at the Table is truly a valuable piece of design history in its own right.
 Designers, interiors professionals, and amateur mid-century lovers will enjoy this book, as will cultural historians, architects and anyone interested in how pioneering Europeans such as Risom influenced the aesthetics of 20th century America, and beyond.